 For the JNP10008-SF switch fabric, five SiBs) provide the necessary switching functionality to a PTX10008 router (see Figure 4).
 Up to six SIBs can be installed to provide n+1 redundancy.
 For the JNP10008-SF3 switch fabric, all six SIBs are required for operation.
 In both switch fabric configurations, SIBs are installed between the line cards and the fan trays inside the chassis.
 Each PTX10008 SIB has eight connectors that match to a line-card slot, eliminating the need for a backplane.
 See PTX10008 Switch Interface Board Description.

 JNP10008-FAN with JNP10008-FAN-CTRL

 Routing and Control Board

-The Routing and Control board (RCB) (see Figure 4) contains a Routing Engine
+The Routing and Control Board (RCB) (see Figure 6) contains a Routing Engine

-has two RCBs.
-The RCB also contains Precision Time Protocol (PTP)
+The RCB also contains Precision Time Protocol (PTP) ports and four

-The PTX10008 has eight horizontal line card slots and supports
+The PTX10008 has eight horizontal line card slots.
+The line

 7 (top to bottom) on the

 front of the chassis.
 All line cards are hot-removable and hot-insertable.